Is The Social Media ETF Decoupling From Facebook?

-The woes of the oft-criticized Global X Social Media Index ETF (NASDAQ: SOCL) are well-known and easy to explain.
-As the first and (still the only) ETF devoted exclusively to the social media space, SOCL has broken new ground.
-Should the sector eventually capture investors' attention in a positive way, SOCL will have a compelling first mover advantage over any rival funds that may pop up.
+The woes of the oft-criticized Global X Social Media Index ETF (NASDAQ: SOCL) are by now well-known and easy to explain.
+As the first and still the only ETF devoted exclusively to the social media space, SOCL has broken new ground.
+Should the sector eventually capture investors’ attention in a positive way, SOCL will have a compelling first mover advantage over any rival funds that may pop up.

 However, in recent months, SOCL has faced a series of problems and plenty of them have been related to Facebook’s (NASDAQ: FB) flop as a public company.
 There was the theory that the Facebook IPO would validate SOCL as a worthy ETF.

 Obviously, Facebook’s price action has been less than supportive in terms of driving SOCL higher.
 Then there have been the subsequent plunges in shares of Groupon (NASDAQ: GRPN) and Zynga (NASDAQ: ZNGA).

 In a perverse way, SOCL’s performance since August 1 highlights the advantages of the market cap weighting methodology used by so many ETFs.
 The base definition is that as a stock’s market value increases, its weight within a cap-weighted also increases.
 As the stock’s market value declines, its weight within cap-weighted ETFs also drops.